 Four big truths came out of my chat with these four women.
 Let's talk about them.

 1. Mother-son relationships can be strained, and you may not know where you fit in.

 "I expected her to be like my parents, but she was just, well, not," Jo said.
 "She made no effort to see us or spend time with us.
 If we saw her, it was because we went to see her.

 "My parents were constantly coming to see us and we were going to see them—it was reciprocated.
 She always used how busy we were as an excuse not to see us."
 10 Things Your Mother-In-Law Wants To Tell You

 Jo's husband has been getting in contact with his mother more, and they talk now more than ever.
 However, she says the bond is still distanced, especially her relationship with his mom.
 They still only see his mother a few times a year, comparatively less than they see her parents.
 Jo continued to say how different her husband is from his mother.
 She hopes that their relationship will continue to improve, but what's next for her and his mom?
 It's a mystery.

 If he's not close at all with his mother, this may be a sign that he has intimacy issues, which you should watch out for.
 However, if he at least makes an effort, like in Jo's case, but the effort isn't reciprocated on the mother’s part, then you can commend your mate for trying to close that gap.
 Understanding the difference between him and his mother can better help you know how to understand their relationship—and hopefully maintain something of a relationship with her yourself.
-5 Things Your Mother-In-Law Won't Admit
+5 Things Your Mother-In-Law Will Never Tell You

 2. You may have to remind your spouse it's your input he should want—not his mom's.